daoxinli/lookit-hpp-stimuli/consent.md

 ## Purpose

-[`purpose`: We are studying how infants and children learn languages and the ways in which their ability to do so changes with age. ]
+[`purpose`: We are studying how infants learn languages and the ways in which their ability to do so changes with age. ]

 ## Procedures